leafcloudhq/documentation-rtd/docs/kubernetes/creating-a-kubernetes-cluster.md

 kubectl get nodes -o wide
 ```

-Finally, we can confige the storage class to enable usage of persistant volume claims.
+Finally, we can configure the storage class to enable usage of persistent volume claims.
 First, create the storageclass.yaml file:

 ```
 kind: StorageClass